ghc-proposals/ghc-proposals/proposals/0000-decompose-newtypes.rst

 With the new rule, we can decompose ``(T s1 s2 s3) ~R (T t1 t2 t3)``,
 where ``T`` is a newtype, if *all three parameters are at representational role*.
 That strengthens type inference without introducing incompleteness.

+Moreover, arguments with representational role are very common: they are arguments that are mentioned, and not under type families.
+The ``IO`` example above is a case in point.

 Costs and Drawbacks